 • Broken Links and Redirects: Broken links are like dead ends on a road.
 They frustrate visitors and can hurt your search rankings.
 Redirects guide users and search engines to the correct pages when content is moved or deleted.

-• Example: A customer clicks on a link to a product on your website, but the link is broken.
+• Example: A customer clicks a link to a product on your website, but it is broken.
 They might give up and go elsewhere.

 On-Page Optimization